Reshief/ipcr/README.md

 ## Support

 Tell people where they can go to for help.
 It can be any combination of an issue tracker, a chat room, an email address, etc.

-## Roadmap

-If you have ideas for releases in the future, it is a good idea to list them in the README.

-*DONE*
-- Choose two cells in before and after to set as corresponding to perform shearing and stretching relative to
-- Fixed the cost function not actually depending on the transformation.
-It will now converge and give actual correspondences

-*BUGS*
-- None currently

-*PLANNED*
-- Fix issues with security programs detecting configuration as virus
-- Come up with a better control concept
-- Fix the weird evolutional optimization very much diverging from the correct parameters over time

-*MAYBE*
-- Draw before and after correspondence with different colors?
--

 ## Contributing